 Recent projects include her one hundred year artwork Future Library, Fossil Necklace, Timepieces (Solar System) and a series of Campo del Cielo meteorites in which ancient meteorites have been cast, melted and re-cast in their original form.
 In 2014, Paterson became the first artist to send an art work to the International Space Station when the smallest of these meteorites was launched into space and docked with the ISS.
 A major new public artwork, Hollow, was unveiled for the Department of Life Sciences, University of Bristol, in May 2016.
 Totality (2016) - a commission with Arts Council Collection and Somerset House - is a mirror ball comprising over 10,000 images of solar eclipses, nearly every one that has been documented by humankind either by illustration or photography.

-Paterson's work has been exhibited as part major group exhibitions such as Tate Triennale (2009), the landmark touring exhibition Light Show first presented by the Hayward Gallery (2013) and Storylines at the Guggenheim Museum, New York (2015).
+Paterson's work has been exhibited as part major group exhibitions such as Tate Triennale (2009), the landmark touring exhibition Light Show first presented by the Hayward Gallery (2013), Storylines at the Guggenheim Museum, New York (2015) and most recently A place that exists only in moonlight: Katie Paterson and JMW Turner at Turner Contemporary, Margate (2019).
 Recent solo exhibition include Kettle's Yard, Cambridge (2013); FRAC Franche-Comté, Besançon (2015) and in the summer of 2014, Ingleby Gallery presented Katie Paterson: Ideas as part of the GENERATION nationwide programme of exhibitions.
-Paterson’s largest solo exhibition so date, Syzygy, was presented at The Lowry, Manchester in the summer of 2016.
+Paterson’s largest solo exhibition to date, Syzygy, was presented at The Lowry, Manchester in the summer of 2016.